-LKD - #4 Notes on how the linux patch submission works
+LKD - #5 Notes on how the linux patch submission works

 As part of my classes on Open Source Software (OSS) my whole class is starting to work on Linux Kernel Development.
 This post is a series of my experiences throughout the class related to kernel development.
 This post is a follow-up of this previous post and part of this series.

 Note: This post is a companion to the Sending patches by email with git and Sending patches with git and USP email tutorial from FLUSP.
-For specificly this post, you don't need to check the companion ones unless you want.
+For specifically this post, you don't need to check the companion ones unless you want.

 In the last post we created and deployed a custom module to our VM.
 In this post we will talk about how patch submissions work and how to submit a patch by email with git